HansSorongon/C-Terminal-Quiz/README.md

 gcc -Wall main.c helper.c -o main
 ```
 </br>

 ## More Information

 This project was built solely using the C Programming Language for CCPROG2:
 Programming with structured data types.

-See the `LICENSE <https://github.com/HansSorongon/SorongonHansAaronG/blob/main/LICENSE.md>`_ for
+See the <a href="https://github.com/HansSorongon/SorongonHansAaronG/blob/main/LICENSE.md">LICENSE</a> for
 information on terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.